HanaJaafari/Frustratometer/README.md

 # DCA_Frustratometer
-Building a DCA Frustratometer from scratch.
+Building a DCA Frustratometer from scratch using Python.
 Ultimately we aim to compare frustrated sites according to the DCA and AWSEM Frustratometers.